Recruitment Metrics

 • Implement bias training for hiring managers to ensure fair and inclusive evaluations of candidates.

-• Establish partnerships with organizations that focus on diversity and inclusion to expand your candidate pool.
+• Establish partnerships with organizations focusing on diversity and inclusion to expand your candidate pool.

 • Create an inclusive company culture that values and supports diversity at all levels.